LonerHermitNEET/Matthew/Matthew.md

 To be honest, if he had to lower the seriousness a bit, he would think about his favorite dishes like sinigang, pork sisig, and other Filipino food.
 Though, he did feel a sense of wonder for the dishes of this new world similar to how he felt about konbini food, or food found in Japanese convenience stores.

 Maybe, he could be okay.
-That was also what a guy at the adventurer guild suggested: "You could be okay."
+That was also what the guy at the adventurer guild suggested: "You could be okay."

 "I could," Matthew said with a smile on his face, that which he prepared for social situations.
 But no, he was happy to talk with someone.
 It was better than torture.

-"I remember a lot of things.
-I remember the sun, the earth, and all the flavors of the... time I was still just sitting down..."
+"I remember a lot of things," he continued.
+"I remember the sun, the earth, and all the flavors of the... time I was still just sitting down..."

-"Huh?
-What do you mean?"
+"Huh?" the adventurer said.
+"What do you mean?"

-"Oh, uh, it's hard to explain..."
+"It's hard to explain."
 Matthew knew that nothing could explain what it felt like to exist.

-It was too difficult for him, and he knew that isolation was a resultant threat to his sanity.
+It was too difficult for him.

+He knew that isolation was a resultant threat to his sanity.

 So with enough time to ponder, he looked around, his heart beating in all the wrong places.
 Indeed, he made up a motley of people, him being the most out of place.
 His clothes were still the white shirt and shorts he usually wore at home.

 As for his current location, he was sitting inside an inn where tens of people were eating, drinking, and sharing stories and concerns.
 It was a hub of living people, and it was not the kind of place that he could just tamper with without considering his duties and rights.

 If someone decided to punch him in the face, he could not just use the logic of his culture and society at Earth to justify the rationale behind his subsequent response.

 He needed to align himself with this new world and its bylaws, which meant that he had to assess each person seriously with a great focus placed on how liked they were.

 This way, he could trace the roots of likability in this new environment.
 Basically, his college degree did more than give him essays to write.

 Additionally, it gave him a sense of agency in teams, so even though he lacked a team, he considered the people around him as team members.

-All he had to do was find out exactly how each person fit into society, starting from this inn.
+All he had to do was find out exactly how each person fit into society.

-This was his journey as an intellectual who would find out how best to beat this world.
+It all started from this inn.

 # Chapter 2 - Navigating the Unknown: Entering the Realm of Questions